 Wild Cherry Bark is one of the more bitter teas on our list.
 This may make it a little less palatable for new tea drinkers or people not experienced with herbal teas but it should be fine for most everyone else.

-With that said there is a distinctive sweet and tart flavor that makes up the bulk of the flavor profile for this tea and really help to cut through the bitterness that comes with wild cherry bark tea.
+With that said there is a distinctive sweet and tart flavor that makes up the bulk of the flavor profile for this tea and really helps to cut through the bitterness that comes with wild cherry bark tea.

-And it is this tanginess that really makes it a great energy tea and of course it is caffeine free to boot.
+And it is this tanginess that really makes it a great energy tea and of course, it is caffeine-free to boot.
 A nice tart kick is just the thing to get you going

 The Wild Cherry Bark Tea Finish